-Vegan vanilla cupcakes with buttercream frosting are perfect for a party!
-Yes, you can enjoy fluffy, tender cupcakes even without dairy and eggs!
+There’s nothing like a tender, delicious cupcake with a swirl of frosting on top.
+These vegan vanilla cupcakes have a wonderful texture and are just perfect for a party!
+You can enjoy fluffy, tender cupcakes even without dairy and eggs!

 Before I had to eliminate eggs from our diet, I would have had a hard time believing you could make a good vanilla cake without eggs.
 But these vegan vanilla cupcakes are everything they should be: fluffy, sweet, tender, and with just the right amount of vanilla flavor.

 If you’re new to baking without eggs or dairy, this is a great recipe to start with.
 It requires simple ingredients, and the result is excellent.
 These are practically foolproof!
 These cupcakes hold up well, and taste just like “regular” cupcakes.
 No one will guess that these are totally plant-based!

 - Flour – You can make these with either white spelt flour or all-purpose flour.
 Either one will work well.

 - Egg Replacer – There’s no need to use a store bought egg replacer in this recipe.
 These cupcakes rise very nicely due to the chemical reaction from baking soda and vinegar.
 This results in a very light, fluffy cupcake.
 Read my post on egg replacers to find out more about vegan baking.

 - Oil – You can use organic canola oil, melted coconut oil, or melted vegan buttery spread in this recipe.
 I have made these many times, and have used each of the above options.

 - Powdered Sugar – We use Wholesome Sweeteners brand powdered sugar, which is vegan and corn-free.